lin-mengwei/lin-mengwei.github.io/_courses/public-finance.md

 ---

 Here you can find the information for the <b>second and third parts</b> of *Regional and Local Public Finance*, a compulsory course for third-year undergraduate Economics majors at the University of Barcelona.
 The first part of the course is taught by [Andreu Arenas](https://sites.google.com/site/andreuarenasweb/home).
-[Candan Erdemli](https://candanerdemli.com/) and [Ha Luong](https://haluong.weebly.com/) have contributed to the content covered in my part.
+I thank Zelda Brutti, [Candan Erdemli](https://candanerdemli.com/) and [Ha Luong](https://haluong.weebly.com/) for useful materials compiled by them in previous years during their teaching.

 There are **16 two-hour lectures** in these my part, covering

-1. Decentralization of government expenditure (3 lectures),
+1. Decentralization of government expenditure (4 lectures),

 2. Intergovernmental grants (3 lecture),